Target (observed) data#

 Time series#

 1. task ID variables that uniquely define the unit of observation.
-This must include at least one column representing the date.
+This must include at least one column representing the date of observation.
+The column should share the same name across target data and model outputs.

 2. an observation column that records the observed value